Pranav-Marwaha-73/Azure-based-Demand-Forecasting-and-Capacity-Optimization-System/README.md

 Architecture:

 <img width="700" height="400" alt="image" src="https://github.com/user-attachments/assets/925b2940-6764-44e9-ac4b-b165a4c25048" />
-The dashboard is visible in this link: https://app.powerbi.com/view?r=eyJrIjoiOGYxYTA5NWMtZTg3NC00Nzk4LThjZjMtNDVlMmE2OTc1ZmI2IiwidCI6IjE1YzM0OWUxLTBjNTUtNDYwOS1iMzNhLWM2MjJkOWU2NjRlYSJ9
+The dashboard is visible in this link: https://shorturl.at/I0MPW

-Demo Video: